Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation with a binary instrument. Simulations and example

-for a suitable grid of points $\tilde{u}_j$.
-An example of the application of this method is provided below, and its properties are studied in a companion paper.
-This approach could also be pursued by replacing cdfs with characteristic functions.
+for a suitable grid of points $u_l$.
+An example of the application of this method is provided below.

-A more flexible method (not dependent on a parametric functional form) follows from the application of the Landweber recursive algorithm described in Section \ref{sec:estimation}.

-The only detail that is specific to implementation with a scalar binary instrument is that we do not smooth the conditioning by $W$ but as above we sort the data for $W=1$ or $W=0$.
+A more flexible method (not dependent on a parametric functional form) follows from the application of the LF algorithm described in Section \ref{sec:estimation}.
+One detail specific to the implementation with a scalar binary instrument is that we do not smooth the conditional cdf with respect to $W$, but we sort the data for $W=0$ and $W=1$.
+The Fr\'echet differentiability of the operator $T$ holds as long as the joint pdf of $(Y,X)$ given $W = w$ satisfies Assumption \ref{ass:differentiability} \citep[see also][]{dunker2014,dunker2018}.

-Let us first look at the asymptotic properties of this estimator.
-The Fr\'echet differentiability of the operator $T$ holds as long as the joint pdf of $(Y,Z)$ given $W = w$, is differentiable in its first argument \citep[see also][]{dunker2014,dunker2018}.
-This does not appear to be a very strong requirement.
-We can construct a nonparametric estimator exactly as in equation \eqref{eq:estcondcdf} by replacing the parametric functional form with a known function $\tilde{\varphi}$.